oOo0oOo/lean-lsp-mcp/README.md

 2. "+ Add a new global MCP Server" > ("Create File")

-3. Paste the server config into `mcp.json` file:
+3. Paste the server config into `mcp.json` file and adjust the `LEAN_PROJECT_PATH` to point to the root of your Lean project:

 ```json
 {